 - Limelight shall continue to charge normal monthly fees for 2 months from the date a Client notifies us that they are out of contract and hence the company is dormant.

-- After 2 months if client is still out of work Limelight charges standard dormant accounts fees of £25 + VAT per month.
+- After 2 months if client is still out of work Limelight charges standard dormant accounts fees at 50% of the agreement fee.

 - Once an account is dormant no payroll will be run for the client and we expect no activity in the bank statement during the period of dormancy otherwise the account will not be considered dormant and normal fixed fees will apply.
 (For Instance: The dormant account will have no payroll, no active trading and only bank charges will apply; no dividends, withdrawals etc and no advisory support is needed)

-- We continue to take care of accounts and all compliance for the fees of £25 + VAT per month until the client is back to work
+- iv.
+We continue to take care of accounts and all compliance for 50% of the agreement fee, until the client is back to actively trading.

 - Once client is back to work we start charging normal fixed monthly fees as agreed in our Agreement with you.